 Individuals who have undergone a nose-related surgery, or have injured their nose severely, do lose part of their sense of smell.
-As the nose heals, research shows that the sense of smell returns.
+As the nose heals the sense of smell returns.
 Many individuals with a deviated septum, where the septum isn’t straight, have also been found to have a compromised sense of smell.

 We don’t have much direct evidence of whether fully losing the nose would permanently alter one’s ability to smell, but most of the change in smell seems to occur for two reasons.
 The first is inflammation due to the injury and the second is a disruption of airflow.

 The nasal arch may seem like just a straw that sucks air into the airways, but it is far more than that.
 It is a straw that filters out dirt and other irritants from the air while moistening dry air, as well as directing air into the olfactory region.